Myth two – The Dividend and Personal Savings Allowances mean ISAs aren’t worth bothering with

 If you’re looking to transfer money you put into your ISA in a previous tax year, you don’t have to move it all.
 So for example, if you have £40,000 in a cash ISA and want to start investing, you could transfer some of it to an investment ISA and leave the rest in your cash ISA.

 If you’re thinking of transferring money from a cash ISA and investing it, make sure you’re comfortable with the additional risks associated with investing.
-The value of investments can fall, although investing offers the potential of generating higher returns over the longer term.
+The value of investments can fall, although investing offers the potential of generating higher returns over the longer term, but you may also make a loss.

 Please bear in mind that this article is for general information purposes only.
 If you’re unsure, seek professional financial advice.